A Singapore Government Agency Website How to identify

 National University of Singapore (NUS)

-NUS is a comprehensive and research-intensive university that offers a diverse spectrum of courses, including multidisciplinary and cross-faculty academic programmes.
+NUS is a comprehensive research-intensive university that offers a diverse spectrum of courses, including multidisciplinary and cross-faculty academic programmes.

 Singapore Institute of Technology (SIT)